axani/WindowSize-Note/README.md

 It shows the current size of the browser window in px and em.

 ## How does it work?
 Just add **WindowSize-Note.js** to your site while you are working on it.
-A little red box will be appended to your <body>.
+A little red box will be appended to the body-tag of the website.

 ## What does it need?
 jQuery